Blinken to wrap up rare visit to China, may meet Xi Jinping - ExBulletin

 Blinken to wrap up rare visit to China, may meet Xi Jinping

-BEIJING, June 19 (Reuters) – U.S. Secretary of State Antony Blinken will meet China’s top diplomat and possibly its president on Monday, the final day of a rare visit to Beijing aimed at stemming the rift between China’s strategic rivals. further deteriorate relations.
+BEIJING, June 19 US Secretary of State Antony Blinken will meet with China’s top diplomat and possibly its president today, the final day of a rare visit to Beijing aimed at preventing the many disagreements between the strategic rivals from deteriorating further. relationships.

-The first US secretary of state to visit China in five years, Blinken held more than 7.5 hours of “frank” and “constructive” talks with Chinese Foreign Minister Qin Gang on Sunday, despite not did not seem to be making any concrete progress. on disputes that include Taiwan, trade, human rights and fentanyl.
+The first US secretary of state to visit China in five years, Blinken held more than 7.5 hours of frank and constructive discussions with Chinese Foreign Minister Qin Gang yesterday, although they didn’t seem to concrete progress on disputes that include Taiwan. , trade, human rights and fentanyl.

-Both expressed a desire to stabilize ties despite what a US official called “deep” differences, and agreed that Qin would travel to Washington to continue the conversation, although no date was announced.
+Both expressed a desire to stabilize relations despite what a US official said were deep differences, and agreed that Qin would travel to Washington to continue the conversation, although no date was announced.

-Blinken is scheduled to meet with China’s top diplomat, Wang Yi, on Monday, but all eyes will be on his meeting with Chinese President Xi Jinping, according to sources familiar with the matter, but which has not yet been confirmed by the Department of Foreign Affairs.
-State.
+Blinken is due to meet with China’s top diplomat, Wang Yi, today, but all eyes will be on his meeting with Chinese President Xi Jinping, an engagement expected from sources familiar with the matter but yet to be confirmed. by the State Department.

-While both sides said Sunday’s talks were constructive, they appeared to agree on little beyond continuing the conversation with a possible meeting in Washington and working to make it easier for their citizens to visit. in the countries of the other.
+Although both sides said Sunday’s talks were constructive, they appeared to agree on little beyond continuing the conversation with a possible meeting in Washington and working to facilitate the visit of their citizens. in other countries.

 Speaking after a 5.5-hour meeting followed by dinner, both US and Chinese officials stressed their desire for a stable and predictable relationship.